 Balance of Sale: A vendor’s subordinated balance of sale can improve the odds of finding the financing required for the MBO.
 On top of serving as “quasi-equity”, it sends a strong message to lenders that the seller has a high degree of confidence in management’s ability to succeed and repay the debt.

-Timeline: A normal MBO process can take from three to six months assuming all parties are cooperating to make it happen.
+Timeline: A normal management buyout process can take from three to six months assuming all parties are cooperating to make it happen.